Waziup/learning-center-content/content/en/courses/2.Electronics/2.Advanced/_index.md

 **Input pins** act like a voltage meter.
 They can be either digital or analog:

 - *Digital pins* will send 0 for a voltage under half of the maximum expected and 1 for values above the half.
+Therefore a 5v board will have 0-2.5v as 0 or OFF and values greater than 2.5-5v as 1 or ON.
 - *Analog pins*, on the other hand, will send values from 0 to 1024, depending on what the respective sensor is detecting.

 **Output pins** can also be *digital* or *analog*.
 Digital pins will output 5V or 3.3V if given the value 1.
-The voltage depends on the type of the board.
-The WaziDev ouput is 3.3V, but some Arduino boards like Arduino UNO outputs 5V.
+The voltage depends on the type of board.
+The WaziDev's ouput is 3.3V, but some Arduino boards like Arduino UNO outputs 5V.
 For the Raspbery PI, the GPIO pins output 3.3 V.

 ![GPIO](img/GPIO.png)